Thinkorswim rating

 Thinkorswim Types of Accounts & Investments

-You can use thinkorswim with essentially any type of brokerage account you have with Charles Schwab including non-retirement brokerage accounts, IRAs, and trust accounts.
-The types of securities that you can trade with thinkorswim are stocks, ETFs, options, FOREX, mutual funds, futures, and futures options.
-The only difference regarding tradeable securities between any of the three versions is that you can’t trade mutual funds on the mobile version.
+You can use thinkorswim with nearly any Charles Schwab brokerage account, including non-retirement accounts, IRAs, and trust accounts.
+You can trade stocks, ETFs, options, FOREX, mutual funds, futures, and futures options.
+The only difference in tradable assets among the three versions is that mutual funds are not tradable on the mobile app.

 Get Thinkorswim For Free